vladyslavmarkovaccenture/openbsw/libs/bsw/util/doc/user/command.rst

     } // namespace test

 GroupCommand
 ------------

-Whenever you need a small footprint command regarding RAM usage then you should use the ``GroupCommand`` as a base class for your command functionality.
-This class is the replacement for the former ``::bios::CommandInterpreter`` base class.
+If minimizing RAM usage is a priority, you should use the ``GroupCommand`` class as the base for your command functionality.
+This class replaces the ``bios::CommandInterpreter`` base class.
+The ``util::command::GroupCommand`` serves as an alternative to the ``util::command::ParentCommand`` class but supports only a two-level hierarchy (parent-child).

 Example
 +++++++